 Amaranth, once a revered crop of the ancient Aztecs, is now a staple in the realm of natural foods in North America and beyond.
-This quick guide to amaranth grain and flour features an overview of their characteristics and uses.
+This guide on how to use amaranth grain and flour offers lots of tips and ideas, as well as links to plant-based recipes.

 A hardy crop that’s resistant to drought and cold, amaranth is native to Mexico, Guatemala, Peru, and Bolivia.
 Often referred to as grain amaranth to distinguish it from vegetable amaranth (a closely related plant) it’s a tiny round seed, about half the size of a millet seed.
-Since amaranth is botanically a seed, it’s technically what’s called a pseudo-grain.
+Botanically a seed, it’s technically what’s called a pseudo-grain.

 Amaranth: A good-for-you grain